-Nevertheless, chapter 80 addresses a few of civilization’s downsides.
-The downsides in the following will be more obvious if you consider these lines from a Symptom’s Point Of View, p.141.
+Nevertheless, chapter 80 addresses a few downsides of civilization.
+The downsides in the following excerpt from chapter 80 will be more obvious if you consider these lines from a Symptom’s Point Of View, p.141.

 Enable the existence of various tools, yet never need them.

 Enable the people attach importance to death, yet not travel around.

 Although there exists boats and carriages, there is no place to ride them.

 Although there exists weapons, there is no place to deploy them…